InfernalConcept/linux_porting_people/README.md

-# The great list of Linux game porting programmers and companies
+# The great list of Linux game porting people and companies

 This list features mostly programmers and companies that are porting games to Linux, but also developers responsible for tools related to the Linux gaming.
 Some of them are freelancers, while some are hired full-time by their studios.